jerickjoe111/launch-school/RB130/01_blocks/TWGR_notes.md

 ## Iterator:

 An iterator is a Ruby method that has an extra ingredient in tis calling syntax: it expects you to provide it with a _code block_.
+The inner implementation of the method includes a way to access the code in the code block (to execute or call the block): `yield`, invoked from within the method.
+The block provided to the method invocation and the `yield` in the method definition are the main ingredients of iteration.

 Curly braces or `do`..`end` key words delimit the block.

 The code block is part of the method call, that is, part of its syntax.
 A code block is not an argument.

+By providing a code block, you're giving the methoda chunk of code to which it can yield control.
+When the methods yields to the block, the code in the block runs, and then control returns to the method.

+Yielding is not returning: yielding takes place while the method is still running, after the code block executes, control returns to the method at the statement immediately following the call to `yield`.

 ## Curly braces and do/end syntax: